n3m3s7s/softimo/README.md

 all concepts we have encountered so far will be applied on the assets involved by the Softy Class;

-the only difference is that its higly adviced to keep only one instance of the Sofy class, since the configuration override can only be set on the "create" method;
+the only difference is that its highly recommended to keep only one instance of the Softy class, since the configuration override can only be set on the "create" method;

 the "create" method accepts both an array of configuration overrides or a path to a custom configuration file;
-it return the factory class itself that can be used directly through a chaining mechanism;
+it returns the factory class itself that can be directly used through a chaining mechanism;

 its usage is very simple, and You can find few examples in this folder (https://github.com/n3m3s7s/softimo/blob/master/src/samples):